m-gallegos/SchNet4AIM/README.md

 # Installation

 **SchNet4AIM can be installed under Python >= 3.7.3 and <= 3.11.5 versions.
-Furthermore, it is strongly enocuraged to use one of the latest pip managers (i.e 23.3.1 or 23.3.2 up to the date of release of SchNet4AIM) to aovid incompatibility problems.**
+Furthermore, it is strongly encouraged to use one of the latest pip managers (i.e 23.3.1 or 23.3.2 up to the date of release of SchNet4AIM) to avoid incompatibility problems.**

 The code requires other Python modules to run which will be installed along with the former (if not present in the local machine).
 To avoid incompatibilities, it is generally advisable to install and run SchNet4AIM under a Python environment: